haniffalab/FCA_fetal_skin/README.md

 # Prenatal human skin morphogenesis is regulated by crosstalk between immune and non-immune cells
-This repository contains the data processing and analysis scripts for fetal skin study.
+This repository contains the data processing and analysis scripts for fetal skin study

 ## Repository contents
-* [`analysis`](https://github.com/haniffalab/FCA_fetal_skin/tree/dev/analysis) contains scripts and notebooks used for data processing of raw sequencing data.
+* [`analysis`](https://github.com/haniffalab/FCA_fetal_skin/tree/dev/analysis) contains scripts and notebooks used for data processing of raw sequencing data
-* [`figures`](https://github.com/haniffalab/FCA_fetal_skin/tree/dev/figures) contains scripts and notebooks used for figure generation.
+* [`figures`](https://github.com/haniffalab/FCA_fetal_skin/tree/dev/figures) contains scripts and notebooks used for figure generation

 ## Data Availability

 ### Web portal
-Processed data can be accessed on our web portal at https://developmental.cellatlas.io/fetal-skin.
+Processed data can be accessed on our web portal at https://developmental.cellatlas.io/fetal-skin

 ### Raw sequencing data
 Raw sequencing libraries for this study are deposited in [ArrayExpress](https://www.ebi.ac.uk/biostudies/arrayexpress/)